antisaa/C0/README.md

-# C0 - druga zadaća iz kolegija Interpretacija programa
+#  Assignment for subject Compilers and interpreters
+C0 is interpreter for simplified programing language C.